aws-solutions-library-samples/guidance-for-simple-and-scalable-serverless-load-testing-on-aws/README.md

         self.client.get("/")
 ```

 Depending on the deployment method used, the script will be included later through a ConfigMap file, or be added into a custom Docker image.

+> [!IMPORTANT]
-In any case, **a custom load testing script that accurately simulates the real-world traffic patterns and user behavior of the system being tested must be created and provided**, as the quality and accuracy of the load testing results are heavily influenced by it.
+> A custom load testing script that accurately simulates the real-world traffic patterns and user behavior of the system being tested **must** be created and provided, as the quality and accuracy of the load testing results are heavily influenced by it.

 </br>

-### 3. Deploying the Kubernetes resource files
+### 3. Configuring the Kubernetes resource files

 The following Kubernetes resources files are provided: